 Here at Durham, we want to inspire and foster a community of expression and engagement.
 We want our community to be active in the fight against racism.
-Although things are changing and movements such as the Black Lives Matter have highlighted racism and provided a catalyst for change, racist and hate crime incidents still take place.
+Although things are changing and movements such as the Black Lives Matter have highlighted racism and provided a catalyst for change, racist incidents still take place.
 Racism and division are not welcome within our University community, everyone has a role to play in embedding an anti-racist culture.

 Racism can take many forms but includes prejudice, discrimination and hatred directed to individuals because of their colour, ethnicity or national origin.
 It can affect people and communities in different ways.
 It is only by understanding the impact our behaviours and privileges can have on others that we can ensure that everyone is treated with dignity and respect.

-Durham University signed up to the Race Equality Charter (REC) in March 2019.
-The Charter aims to improve the representation, progression and success of minority ethnic staff and students within higher education.
-It provides a framework that guides the University in identifying and evaluating institutional and cultural barriers that stand in the way of BAME staff and students.
+in March 2019, Durham University signed up to the Race Equality Charter (REC), which aims to improve the representation, progression and success of racially minoritised staff and students within higher education.
+It provides a framework that guides the University in identifying and evaluating institutional and cultural barriers that stand in the way of staff and students from minoritised ethnic backgrounds.

 A REC Self-Assessment Team (SAT) comprising of students and staff members was formed to lead this important work.
 The REC SAT, along with other staff and students have co-developed an institutional Race Equality Action Plan with an array of initiatives and solutions for action.
 Durham University submitted its application for a Bronze REC accreditation in May 2022, and an award has been conferred in July 2022.